 If you have prayed this prayer, it is essential that you find fellowship with other Christians in a church where the Bible is faithfully taught and applied.
 This fellowship will help you to learn more about God, grow in your faith, and obey what he commands, even when you are involved in a difficult conflict.

 As God helps you to practice his peacemaking principles, you will be able to resolve most of the normal conflicts of daily life on your own.
 Sometimes, however, you will encounter situations that you do not know how to handle.
 In such situations, it is appropriate to turn to a spiritually mature person within the church who can give you advice on how you might be able to apply these principles more effectively.

 In most cases, such “coaching” will enable you to go back to the other person in the conflict and work out your differences in private.
 If the person from whom you seek advice does not have much experience in conflict resolution, it may be helpful to give him or her a copy of Guiding people through conflict, which provides practical, nuts-and-bolts guidance on how to help other people resolve conflict.

 When individual advice does not enable you to resolve a dispute, you should ask one or two mutually respected friends to meet with you and your opponent to help you settle your difference through mediation or arbitration (see Matt.
 18:16-17; 1 Cor.
 6:1-8).
 For more information on how to get guidance and assistance in resolving a dispute, contact us.

 Adapted by PeaceWise with permission from The Peacemaker: A biblical guide to resolving personal conflict. © 2004 by Ken Sande.
 All Rights Reserved.

-receive your FREE peacemaking devotional to help you deal with conflict!
+receive our monthly newsletter which includes a peacemaking devotional to help you deal with conflict!

 Get monthly tips on how to deal with conflict biblically plus stay up to date with PeaceWise training, hubs and other news.